DavidLeifer/OpenSourceDocument/README.md

 Chapters 0-10 are in a lesson plan structure.

-Chapter 11-13 is a peer-referenced writeup on skateboarding and anatomy.
+Chapters 11 and 12 are a peer-referenced writeup on skateboarding and anatomy.

 The 'ExerciseStatisticsVersions' folder has working ipynb files with functions that are used throughout the course.
 The code morphed into an import file 'exercise_module.py' and handles parsing and statistics that are similar to basic commands in the Python libraries Pandas and SciPy.
 Most of the files used in the course are found in 'data' with the exception of 'A0.csv' and 'A1.tsv' with the idea that the reader can puzzle out the format to record their own information.